Goyō Hashiguchi: Early life

-Hashiguchi was born Hashiguchi Kiyoshi in Kagoshima Prefecture.
+Hashiguchi Kiyoshi was born in Kagoshima Prefecture.
 His father Hashiguchi Kanemizu was a samurai and amateur painter in the Shijō style.
-His father hired a teacher in the Kano style of painting in 1899 when Kiyoshi was only ten.
-Kiyoshi took the name of Goyō while attending the Tokyo School of Fine Arts, from which he graduated best in his class in 1905.
+His father hired a teacher in the Kano style of painting in 1899 when Kiyoshi was ten.
+Kiyoshi took the name Goyō while attending the Tokyo School of Fine Arts, from which he graduated best in his class in 1905.
 The name Goyō was chosen because of his fondness for the five needle pine in his father's garden.

 Early career

 His first commission was designing the layout and illustrations for Natsume Sōseki's novel I Am a Cat in 1905.
 This led to design of other books by Futabatei Shimei, Uchida Roan, Morita Sōhei, Jun'ichirō Tanizaki, Nagai Kafū, and Kyōka Izumi.

 In 1907 Goyō won recognition for an ukiyo-e oil painting in the first Bunten show, but was disappointed in the unenthusiastic public acceptance of his oil paintings in future shows.
 In 1911 he again won recognition for an ukiyo-e poster designed for the Mitsukoshi department store.
 Goyō became a serious student of ukiyo-e and studied books, originals and reproductions.
 He was especially interested in the great classical ukiyo-e artists and wrote several articles about Utamaro, Hiroshige and Harunobu.
 From 1914, while frail and suffering from beriberi, he contributed articles on various ukiyo-e studies to Art News (Bijutsu-shinpō) and Ukiyo-e magazine.